biobakery/cgfp/README.md

 * **Cytoscape.** A program used to visualize SSNs.
 Cytoscape can be downloaded from [https://cytoscape.org](https://cytoscape.org/).
 The tools below have been validated with Cytoscape 3.2.1.

 * **ShortBRED.** A method to quantify protein families in metagenomes and metatranscriptomes with high specificity.
 Detailed instructions for installing and running ShortBRED can be found at [https://bitbucket.org/biobakery/shortbred/wiki/Home](https://bitbucket.org/biobakery/shortbred/wiki/Home).
-For users having issues with installing or running ShortBRED, please direct questions to the [BioBakery help forum](https://forum.biobakery.org/c/Microbial-community-profiling/ShortBRED).
+For users having issues with installing or running ShortBRED, please direct questions to the [bioBakery help forum](https://forum.biobakery.org/c/Microbial-community-profiling/ShortBRED).

 * **Background protein reference.** ShortBRED requires a "protein universe" to aid in finding peptide markers for proteins of interest.
 We recommend UniRef90 for this purpose, [which can be downloaded here](https://www.uniprot.org/downloads).
 UniRef90 is a comprehensive, non-redundant representation of the proteins in UniProt (clustered at 90% amino acid identity).
 More information about UniRef90 can be found [here](https://www.uniprot.org/help/uniref).